-Proposed amendments to §153.5 would revise the title to this section to conform to letter case conventions used in other rules.
-In addition, citations to the definition of "interest" in §153.1 would be updated to reflect the renumbering described in the previous paragraph.
+Proposed amendments to §153.5 would update citations to the definition of "interest" in §153.1, which would be renumbered as described in the previous paragraph.

 Proposed amendments to §153.12 relate to oral and electronic loan applications.
 Section 50(a)(6)(M)(i) provides that a home equity loan closing must occur at least 12 days after the owner "submits a loan application to the lender."
-Proposed new §153.12(3) would explain that a loan application may be submitted electronically in accordance with state and federal law governing electronic disclosures, references to the UETA and the E-Sign Act.
-These amendments respond to an informal precomment recommending amendments to §153.12 on electronic disclosures.

-proposed amendment to §153.12(2) would also replace the word "given" with "submitted," to be consistent with Section 50(a)(6)(M)(i).
+Proposed new §153.12(3) would explain that a loan application may be submitted electronically in accordance with state and federal law governing electronic disclosures, with references to the UETA and the E-Sign Act.
+These amendments respond to an informal precomment recommending amendments to §153.12 on electronic disclosures. Α proposed amendment to §153.12(2) would also replace the word "given" with "submitted," to be consistent with Section 50(a)(6)(M)(i).

 A proposed amendment to §153.13 describes requirements for providing an electronic copy of the preclosing disclosure.
 Section 50(a)(6)(M)(ii) of the Texas Constitution requires the lender to provide the owner with a copy of the loan application and a final itemized disclosure of amounts that will be charged at closing.
 The current interpretation at §153.13 refers to these items as the "preclosing disclosure."
-Proposed new §153.13(4) would explain that the lender may provide the preclosing disclosure electronically in accordance with state and federal law governing electronic signatures and delivery of electronic documents, and would include references to the UETA and the E-Sign Act.
+Proposed new \$153.13(4) would explain that the lender may preclosing disclosure provide the electronically in accordance with state and federal law governing electronic signatures and delivery of electronic documents, and would include references to the UETA and the E-Sign Act.

 The amendment to §153.13 responds to a request that the commissions received in September 2020, while the commissions were conducting a rule review of Chapter 153.
 As a result of the rule review, the commissions amended §153.22 to specify that the lender may provide signed documents electronically in accordance with state and federal law.
-In an official comment. a stakeholder recommended either: (1) adopting a new section to specify that the lender may electronically deliver all notices, disclosures, and documents to the property owner, or (2) amending Chapter 153's individual sections on required disclosures to specify that the lender may electronically deliver each disclosure.
+In an official comment, a stakeholder recommended either: (1) adopting a new section to specify that the lender may electronically deliver all notices, disclosures, and documents to the property owner, or (2) amending Chapter 153's individual sections on required disclosures to specify that the lender may electronically deliver each disclosure.
 Although the commissions and the agencies generally do not object to the use of electronic disclosures, the commissions received this suggestion too late in the rulemaking process to include the proposed changes in the October 2020 adoption of rule review amendments.
 The commissions indicated that the agencies would revisit this issue in the future.
 After reviewing the request, the commissions believe that it is appropriate to amend each section of Chapter 153 requiring disclosures individually.
 This will help ensure that Chapter 153 remains clear with respect to which constitutional provision is interpreted by each section of Chapter 153.